-The Company has entered into leases for it ADMA BioCenters facilities located in Norcross, Georgia and in Marietta, Georgia.
-The Norcross, Georgia lease expires on September 30, 2023, and the Marietta, Georgia lease expires on January 31, 2024.
-Total rent expense for its New Jersey and Georgia facilities during the years ended 2014 and 2013 was approximately, $414,000 and $253,000, respectively.
+The Company has entered into leases for its ADMA BioCenters’ facilities located in Norcross, Georgia and in Marietta, Georgia.
+The Norcross, Georgia lease, the term of which was extended by five years on January 1, 2014 pursuant to the first of two available five-year renewal options, expires on September 30, 2023, and the Marietta, Georgia lease expires on January 31, 2024.
+Total rent expense for its New Jersey and Georgia facilities during the years ended 2016 and 2015 was approximately $535,000 and $420,000, respectively.

 Future minimum lease payments for both leases, for each of the five years ending December 31 and thereafter are as follows:

 Vendor and Licensor Commitments